mdx-js/mdx/docs/index.md

 # MDX

 MDX combines the power of [Markdown][md] with the expressivity of [JSX][jsx].
-This makes writing long form content and using components a blast.
+This makes writing long-form content with components a blast.
 It's JSX in Markdown.

+__:heart: Powerful__: MDX makes it effortless to import and render components in your React/JSX-based projects.

+__:computer: Component-based__: Use existing JSX components inside your MDX, and import MDX files as plain components.

+__:fire: Blazingly blazing fast__: MDX has no runtime, all compilation occurs during the build stage.

 ## Why?